 Another culture, the Sng’oi people of Malaysia, believe that the dream world is real and the waking world is an illusion.
 They believe that they travel to the real world each night in order to bring back experiences that will help them to know what to do in the shadow world, the waking world.
 They gather together at dusk in small huts, softly touching, leaning against each other, arms draped over one another as they fall asleep.
 In the morning light, those who slept near each other form a small circle and, while still drowsy, share their dreams with one another.
 Often it occurs that several of them have the same dream, or similar dreams.
 What they dreamed about will frequently come true in some way during the following day, or provide needed guidance to the community.

-Our indigenous partners, the Achuar people of Ecuador, are a true “dream culture” like the Sng’oi.
+The Achuar people of the Amazon rainforest in Ecuador are a “dream culture” like the Sng’oi.
 They wake every morning at 3 or 4 a.m., several hours before sunrise, to share a herbal infusion made from the wayusa plant and begin a ceremony to share their dreams and plan their day communally.
 Dream sharing is considered a social responsibility, as one person’s dream may have an impact on another person or even on the entire community.
 The Achuar believe that the two realities—waking and dreaming—are one continuous existence, and that dreaming and sharing the dreams with each other help to reveal underlying layers of meaning in their world.
 If a dream is negative, the dreamer has a chance to re-dream as many times as needed until they receive a dream that is acceptable to them or to the community.
 It is key to the Achuar belief system that we can all re-write our lives if we choose to do so.

 There is such beauty in this way of living.
 How can we incorporate this trust, this opening, into our own lives?